 I knew it would be open anyway...)

-Copyright (c) 2011 to 2016 Cathy Nerujen.
+Copyright © 2011 to 2018 Cathy Nerujen.
 All rights reserved.
-This is part of a selection of romantic poems taken from a soon-to-be-published poetry collection by Cathy Nerujen, scheduled for 2016.
-See more about poetry at www.flashstarmagazine.com
+This is part of a selection of romantic poems taken from a soon-to-be-published poetry collection by Cathy Nerujen, scheduled for 2018.
+See more at Flashstar Magazine.

 Behind The Poem

 What follows is a brief explanation of this unusual poem.